sayarghoshroy/Image-Classification-Formulations/README.md

 ### Insights and Analysis - Using Various Deep Learning Architectures on Image Classification Datasets

-> The jupyter notebooks contain necessary theory and mathematical formulations
+> The Jupyter notebooks contain necessary theory and mathematical formulations

+For more on multiclass image classification formulations, check out [this repo](https://github.com/sayarghoshroy/Multiclass_Classification).

 ---